 Samantha Lindo is a British singer – songwriter of mixed Jamaican heritage based in Bristol, UK, bringing together a fusion of soul, folk and trip-hop to create a style that is not easily box-able.

-Her latest single ‘Butterflies’, one of the earliest penned songs on the album, was recently released at a secret Sofar Sounds gig supporting British recording artist, James Morrison, as part of Amnesty International’s ‘Give a Home’ campaign in solidarity with the world’s refugees.
+With an ache towards justice that often spills into her music, her single ‘Butterflies’, one of the earliest penned songs, was released at a secret Sofar Sounds gig supporting British recording artist, James Morrison, as part of Amnesty International’s ‘Give a Home’ campaign in solidarity with the world’s refugees.

 The most exciting times, however, are to come.
 Having just married multi-instrumentalist and collaborator, Dylan Jones, her next EP, which she is currently preparing for release reflects a stylistic settledness and an at-home-ness in that which perhaps her music is here to do: empathise with and express the messy, often broken, sometimes dark nature of life with a soulful beauty and irresistible beat that ultimately points to hope.